Massachusetts Institute of Technology: Research

-MIT was elected to the Association of American Universities in 1934 and is classified among "R1: Doctoral Universities – Very high research activity"; research expenditures totaled $952 million in 2017.
+MIT is classified among "R1: Doctoral Universities – Very high research activity"; research expenditures totaled $952 million in 2017.
 The federal government was the largest source of sponsored research, with the Department of Health and Human Services granting $255.9 million, Department of Defense $97.5 million, Department of Energy $65.8 million, National Science Foundation $61.4 million, and NASA $27.4 million.
 MIT employs approximately 1300 researchers in addition to faculty.
 In 2011, MIT faculty and researchers disclosed 632 inventions, were issued 153 patents, earned $85.4 million in cash income, and received $69.6 million in royalties.
 Through programs like the Deshpande Center, MIT faculty leverage their research and discoveries into multi-million-dollar commercial ventures.

 In electronics, magnetic-core memory, radar, single-electron transistors, and inertial guidance controls were invented or substantially developed by MIT researchers.
 Harold Eugene Edgerton was a pioneer in high-speed photography and sonar.
-Claude E. Shannon developed much of modern information theory and discovered the application of Boolean logic to digital circuit design theory.
+Claude Shannon introduced Boolean logic to circuit design, providing foundations for digital systems.
 In the domain of computer science, MIT faculty and researchers made fundamental contributions to cybernetics, artificial intelligence, computer languages, machine learning, robotics, and cryptography.
 At least nine Turing Award laureates and seven recipients of the Draper Prize in engineering have been or are currently associated with MIT.

 Current and previous physics faculty have won eight Nobel Prizes, four ICTP Dirac Medals, and three Wolf Prizes predominantly for their contributions to subatomic and quantum theory.
 Members of the chemistry department have been awarded three Nobel Prizes and one Wolf Prize for the discovery of novel syntheses and methods.
 MIT biologists have been awarded six Nobel Prizes for their contributions to genetics, immunology, oncology, and molecular biology.
 Professor Eric Lander was one of the principal leaders of the Human Genome Project.
 Positronium atoms, synthetic penicillin, synthetic self-replicating molecules, and the genetic bases for Amyotrophic lateral sclerosis (also known as ALS or Lou Gehrig's disease) and Huntington's disease were first discovered at MIT.
 Jerome Lettvin transformed the study of cognitive science with his paper "What the frog's eye tells the frog's brain".
 Researchers developed a system to convert MRI scans into 3D printed physical models.